ioccc-src/winner/next/rules.md

     2020-Mar-15 06:26:49 UTC
 ```

-A confirmation of submission will be sent to the submitter email address before the close of the contest.
+A confirmation of submission will be sent to the submitting email address
+before the close of the contest.

 ## Rule 9